Flundrahn/web-api-integration-testing/README.md

 This is the difficult part, but the beautiful thing we will see is that the solution is so general, that if we only solve it once we can continue using the same solution for all the integration tests we want.

-The NuGet package `Microsoft.AspNetCore.Mvc.Testing` provides us with this application factory, I will dump the code to configure it here, then reflect on it part by part.
+The NuGet package `Microsoft.AspNetCore.Mvc.Testing` provides us with this application factory, we also need the package `Microsoft.EntityFrameworkCore.InMemory` for an in-memory database.
+I will dump the code to configure it here, then reflect on it part by part.

 ```cs
 class WebApiApplication : WebApplicationFactory<Program>